 Even the X wildcard that does not match any nucleotide is supported.
-It is useful, for example, as a trick for avoiding internal adapter matches.
+If used as in -a ADAPTERX or -g XADAPTER, it acquires a special meaning for and disallows internal adapter matches.

 Wildcard characters are by default only allowed in adapter sequences and are not recognized when they occur in a read.
 This is to avoid matches in reads that consist of many (often low-quality) N bases.
 Use --match-read-wildcards to enable wildcards also in reads.